 Well, you may be surprised.
 Because while, yes, Astroturf is more expensive to lay than traditional sod, it pays for itself in reduced upkeep and maintenance in just a few years.

-Plus, there are many places in your yard that you might want a special astroturf area, even if the rest of your yard is regular grass.
+Plus, there are many places in your yard where you might want a special astroturf area, even if the rest of your yard is regular grass.
 Let’s look a little closer.

 Installation Cost Comparison: Astroturf vs. Sod

-Well, let’s just lay all our cards on the table: Astroturf, no matter the brand, is going to be more expensive than sod when you install it.
+Let’s just lay all our cards on the table: Astroturf, no matter the brand, will be more expensive than sod when you install it.
 In Houston, sod costs about $1.35 per square foot, while artificial grass can cost anywhere from $6 to $20 a foot to install.

-If you have an average-sized home, then you’ve got probably somewhere close to 500 square feet of lawn.
+If you have an average-sized home, you’ve probably got somewhere close to 500 square feet of lawn.
 That means that if you install sod, it’ll probably be somewhere around $675, compared to $3,000 to $10,000 for Astroturf.

 Well, let’s look at Astroturf in the long term.